-If ratified, the new treaty would facilitate the enforcement of US support orders in other countries that have also ratified the treaty.
+If ratified by the U.S., the new treaty would facilitate the enforcement of U.S. support orders in other countries that have also ratified the treaty.

 State court leaders support ratification of the Convention.
 (COSCA Resolution 08-M-2 and CCJ Resolution 09-A-5)

 On 9/29/10, the Senate gave its advice and consent to the Convention (Treaty Document 110-21) by a voice vote.
-The approved resolution includes two reservations.
-Of note, one reservation makes it clear that the US will not recognize support decisions rendered on 3 jurisdictional bases - (1) residence of the creditor, if there is no nexus between the debtor and the forum; the parties; (2) agreement to the forum taking jurisdiction, when the forum has no nexus to either party; and (3) jurisdiction over the marriage, even though the forum does not have personal jurisdiction over the parties.
+The approved resolution includes 2 reservations.
+One reservation makes it clear that the US will not recognize support decisions rendered on 3 jurisdictional bases - (1) residence of the creditor, if there is no nexus between the debtor and the forum; the parties; (2) agreement to the forum taking jurisdiction, when the forum has no nexus to either party; and (3) jurisdiction over the marriage, even though the forum does not have personal jurisdiction over the parties.

 On 1/1/13, the Convention went into force between Norway and Albania.
 The treaty is currently in force in Albania, Bosnia and Herzegovina, Norway, Ukraine, and the 27 countries that are members of the European Union.